TriggerWard/catacombs/README.md

 Out of the box, the mechanism created accommodates more robust configurations including requiring an n/m setup of wardens wherein a datacrypt can only be de-crypted if a set of wardens agree to do the decryption.
 If this set is spread over a set of uncorrelated actors, who all have economic stake, this is sufficient for medium to high value data storage.

-For further justification on the game theory of why the Warden mechanism is acceptable for medium value secrets, see the section below.
+For further justification on the game theory of why the Warden mechanism is acceptable for medium value secrets, see the [here](#warden-game-theory-and-future-improvements) below.

 ## Local Development